wqqas1/laravel-video-chat/README.md

 [Demo Project](https://github.com/Wqqas1/laravel-video-chat-demo)

-This whole work is based on https://github.com/PHPJunior/laravel-video-chat but modified to meet the needs you can download the original package or use this one.
+This whole work is based on https://github.com/PHPJunior/laravel-video-chat but modified to make it compatible with laravel 5.7 this version does not work with laravel versions less than 5.7 for that you can download the original package